Laborem exercens: Dignity of work

-Laborem exercens begins with a scriptural argument that work is more than just an activity or a commodity, but an essential part of human nature.
+Laborem exercens begins with a scriptural argument that work is an essential part of human nature.

 The Church finds in the very first pages of the Book of Genesis the source of her conviction that work is a fundamental dimension of human existence on earth. ...When man, who had been created "in the image of God, ... male and female" (Gen 1:27), hears the words: "Be fruitful and multiply, and fill the earth and subdue it" (Gen 1:28), even though these words do not refer directly and explicitly to work, beyond any doubt they indirectly indicate it as an activity for man to carry out in the world.

 Work was not a result of Adam’s sin, but was given to humanity from the moment of creation.
 John Paul draws from this passage the conclusion that work is essential to human nature, and that "man is the subject of work."

 Man has to subdue the earth and dominate it, because as the "image of God" he is a person, that is to say, a subjective being capable of acting in a planned and rational way, capable of deciding about himself, and with a tendency to self-realization.
 As a person, man is therefore the subject of work.

 John Paul makes a distinction between work and toil.
 Work is an integral part of human nature; while toil, according to Genesis, was a consequence of sin.
 The two cannot be separated now, but we can still find the uplifting and fulfilling aspect of work, which John Paul names industriousness.